allisonmorgan/software_engineering/essays/essay01/essay01.md

 ```SQL
 SELECT * FROM relation WHERE index = 1
 ```
-(There are [many other operators](https://en.wikipedia.org/wiki/SQL_syntax#Operators) that can be used within SQL statements.)
+(There are [many other operators](https://en.wikipedia.org/wiki/SQL_syntax#Operators), like `=`, that can be used within SQL statements.)

-There are many additional optional clauses one can specify to further limit, aggregate or sort the results of a SELECT.
+There are also many additional optional clauses one can specify to further limit, aggregate or sort the results of a SELECT.
 Some of these include:

 - GROUP BY: aggregate results by a particular attribute of your records (e.g. group all sales belonging to a single department)
 - [HAVING](https://en.wikipedia.org/wiki/Having_(SQL)): essentially a WHERE clause applied to groups (e.g. filter all sales belonging to a single department which exceed $1,000)